 Doing business with Chinese folks sometimes hasn’t gone in the direction I’ve expected it to take.
 There’s often some curious twist in the story.
 We’d put the fish in the back of Sam’s truck and drive up to Chinatown in San Francisco.
 Sam knew all the merchants.
 We went to the first one.
 “How much-a you pay,” Sam said.
 He actually talked like that, like some Italian in a cartoon.
 “Fi’ cent” came the answer.
 “Five-a cent!”
 Sam would shout, “Last-a time you give ten”.
 I eyed the young Chinese guys cleaning and gutting fish while Sam talked to the owner.
 They all used razor-sharp cleavers.
 A cut, a slice, a few well-aimed chops and it was done.

 One day, after weeks and weeks of this same stuff, Sam couldn’t take it.
-He stomped out, irate at the eight cent offer for Extra Medium pompano or something.
+He stomped out, irate at some eight cent offer for Extra Medium pompano or something.
 We went to the next guy.
 “Seven cent,” he said.
 The next guy said six.
 We went back to the first guy.
 Only this time around, he only offered “fi’ cent”.
 Sam said “You said eight cent!”.
 The Chinese guy shrugged his shoulders.
 “OK, boys”, Sam said, and we left the fish shop.

 When we got out on the street.
 Sam swore in Sicilian, unusual for him.
 I could see the steam coming out of his ears.
 His usual big swear was “Jesakreisalmianey”, which was so slurred it had taken me a week to translate it to “Jesus Christ Almighty”.
 He pulled over and parked in the street.
 He opened the back.
 He said, “Sell-a quick, boys, we no gotta much time. ” He sang out in inimitable Sam fashion “Cheap-a pompano!
 Caught-a last night!
 Fresh-a Pompano!”
 Immediately we were swamped in a tide of Chinese housewives … and I can tell you, a rugby scrum of Chinese housewives is a shopping team which gives no quarter.
 The crowd kept growing and pressing in on us, people all talking Chinese at a rate of knots.
 We charged a dollar a bag, we charged a dollar for three fish and a dollar for five fish.
 We gave no ground, we offered no change.
 At some point, Sam tapped my arm and pointed.
 It took me a minute to extract my mind from the pull of the retail maelstrom.
 I took in the scene one detail at a time.